deroneriksson/python-wsi-preprocessing/docs/index.md

 binary dilation.

-Tissue identification in whole-slide images can be a very important precursor to deep learning, since accurate tissue identification decreases the quantity of data and increases the quality of the data that needs to be analyzed.
+Tissue identification in whole-slide images can be a very important precursor to deep learning, since accurate tissue identification decreases the quantity of data and increases the quality of the data to be analyzed.
 This can lead to faster, more accurate model training.
-In this tutorial, we will take a look at whole-slide image processing and will describe and develop various filters that can be used to increase the accuracy of tissue identification.
+In this tutorial, we will take a look at whole-slide image processing and will describe various filters that can be used to increase the accuracy of tissue identification.